 Can I cancel My Car Insurance if I Pay Monthly?

 Yes, many customers decide to pay monthly for their car insurance, and there’s nothing to stop these customers from cancelling.
 Your insurance provider will arrange this for you once you contact them.
 You will face some administration and cancellation fees.
 Do not cancel your direct debit without telling your insurance provider.
 Cancelling your direct debit will cancel your payments and not your policy and could lead to more hassle over unpaid bills.

 Can I Cancel My Car Insurance Policy if I’m Selling My Car?

-If you are selling your car and not buying a replacement car, then you should cancel your car insurance policy as soon as you’ve sold the vehicle.
-This puts the liability away from you and on to the new owner of the car.
+If you are selling your car and not buying a replacement car, you should cancel your car insurance policy as soon as you’ve sold the vehicle.
+This puts the liability away from you and onto the new owner of the car.

 If you are buying a replacement car, you can contact your insurance provider to transfer your current policy to your new car.
-It is easier to do this than to cancel and buy a new policy.
-You may incur an administration fee for changing your policy, and it could become more expensive or get cheaper depending on the type of car you bought.
-Transferring your insurance to your new car will also ensure you have a full year NCB, provided you have had no claims or accidents.
+Doing this is easier than cancelling and buying a new policy.
+You may incur an administration fee for changing your policy, which could become more expensive or cheaper depending on the type of car you bought.
+Transferring your insurance to your new car will also ensure a full-year NCB, provided you have had no claims or accidents.

 Can I dispute the Cancellation Costs?

 Yes, you can try to dispute the costs involved in the cancellation procedures, but you may not be successful.
 The best option is to make sure you understand the cancellation fees before you take out your policy.